How to Sue a Home Warranty Company: Small Claims Court Guide

 What evidence do I need to sue a home warranty company?

 You'll need your full warranty contract, the written denial letter, maintenance records for the item in question, photos or videos of the failure, service reports from any technicians (both the company's contractor and independent assessments), all communications with the company (emails, call logs), and repair estimates or invoices.
-The stronger and more organized your documentation, the better your chances in court or arbitration.
+The stronger and more organized your home warranty claim documentation, the better your chances in court or arbitration.

 What is a demand letter and do I have to send one before suing?